Rich Hill's long road from Long Island to Los Angeles

 At the time, Hill was a 35-year-old left-hander with mileage and injury issues, a onetime overhand starter who had become a side-arming reliever who had become an afterthought.
 He had 197 games in the majors but also a 4.72 ERA, and he had just opted out of his minor league contract with the Nationals -- his eighth big-league team.

 But Red Sox scouts still loved his curveball.
 To stay in pitching shape until they could find a place for him, he signed with the Ducks.
 "If you're really passionate about something, if you really enjoy what you're doing, you'll play anywhere," Hill says now.
+"I'm not 100% sure when I'll retire...
+I'll probably be pitching until I'm 70, like Bill Lee."

-In this case, anywhere was Bethpage Ballpark on Long Island.
-The most distinguishing feature was the co-owner who attended every home game: Bud Harrelson, the shortstop for the 1969 Miracle Mets.
+In this case, anywhere turned out to be Bethpage Ballpark on Long Island.
+The most distinguishing feature was the co-owner who attended every home game: Bud Harrelson, a contemporary of Lee and the shortstop for the 1969 Miracle Mets.
 The least distinguishing feature was the bucket in the tunnel between the locker room and the clubhouse.
 As Hill remembers, "You see a lemonade-filled bucket and ask, 'What's that?'"

 "Ohhh, please don't write about that," Baez says.
 (Sorry.)
 "It just so happens that the bathroom was upstairs in the clubhouse building, and some of the guys couldn't wait."